 Since this is an online course, communication should be frequent between students and the instructor.
 There are a few ways this will take place in this course.
 The most reliable way to contact me is through e-mail, which I will check and respond to frequently.
-As the class starts up, we begin discussing readings, turning in assignments, and taking quizzes and tests, questions will inevitably arise-and more than likely, multiple people will have the same question.
-There will be a weekly Q&A so I can respond to your questions each week in a video for this purpose.
-You can anonymously ask questions in this form, so feel free to ask any and all questions you have here.
-During my office hours, I will be available to meet via Zoom.
 I am also happy to set up an individual time to meet with you through Zoom if my office hours do not work for you.
-If during office hours you do not see me in the Zoom call, send me an e-mail as I might be meeting with another student and will be able to meet shortly.

 E-mails to the instructor should be properly written.
 Please use correct grammar and spelling.
 When addressing the e-mail, please write "Dear Prof. Waters" or "Prof. Waters," not "Hey, Prof. Waters" or "Yo dawg," etc. The subject line of the e-mail must include the course number (RELS 102) and the topic of your inquiry, concern, comment, etc. E-mails are automatically sorted by subject line into a folder for the course, so only e-mails within that folder will be answered-be sure to use the course number to ensure your e-mail is sorted into the folder for the course.
 E-mails that request information already explained in the syllabus may not be answered.
-E-mails will be responded to within 24 hours during the week.
+E-mails will be responded to within 48 hours during the week.
 Any e-mails sent over the weekend will be responded to as soon as possible on the following Monday.
-Do not assume the instructor will receive an e-mail before a class, test, or meeting if these guidelines are not followed and 24 hours is not given.
-Using these guidelines, send an e-mail to the instructor by August 30 with a picture or description of your favorite animal, real or fictional, for five extra points added to your project grade.
+Do not assume the instructor will receive an e-mail before a class, test, or meeting if these guidelines are not followed and 48 hours is not given.